 - Cool and serve.
 When it’s cooked, take it out and let it cool slightly on a wire cooling rack.
 Serve warm.

 This makes a fantastic breakfast or a pick-me-up later in the afternoon.
-Garnish with whipped cream, if desired, and serve with coffee or tea.
+Garnish with whipped cream, and serve with coffee or tea if desired.

 - Use a different pan.
 If you prefer, you can also use 8-inch or 9-inch square or springform pans.
 The cooking time will not change.